wu007kun/date-based-password/README.md

 ```

 ## Custom Style
-You can use your own stylesheet instead of the default "date-based-password.css"
+You can use your own stylesheet instead of the default "dist/style.css"
 The template of the components is like this:
 ``` html
 <div class="login-page">